-The Fire Authority has a statutory duty Measures". to enforce The Order in most premises, however other agencies, like the Health and All high rise residential buildings (residential Safety Executive (HSE), Crown Premises premises over 18m or 7 storeys or more) will Inspection Group, and local authorities continue to be classed as very high risk, with also have enforcement responsibilities. the follow up inspection frequency (within the Therefore, ECFRS will not carry out regulatory 3-year cycle) being determined by the findings inspections at these premises but recommend and outcomes of the full audit. that local Station Managers remain aware of their risk and advise local crews to continue to visit these sites to complete 7(2)(d) visits, PORIS the sites, and where necessary complete SSRI's (Site Specific Risk Information), in line with their local risk plans.
+The Fire Authority has a statutory duty to enforce The Order in most premises, however other agencies, like the Health and Safety Executive (HSE), Crown Premises Inspection Group, and local authorities also have enforcement responsibilities.
+Therefore, ECFRS will not carry out regulatory inspections at these premises but recommend that local Station Managers remain aware of their risk and advise local crews to continue to visit these sites to complete 7(2)(d) visits, PORIS the sites, and where necessary complete SSRI's (Site Specific Risk Information), in line with their local risk plans.